 • Easy to make.
 There are only three steps to this recipe – make the broth, boil the noodles, and add the toppings.

 • Affordable Japanese food.
-Making udon soup at home is very cheap compared to how much restaurants charge, and doesn’t taste that much different.
+Making udon at home is very cheap compared to how much restaurants charge, and doesn’t taste that much different.

 • Kid friendly.
 The savory, umami, and slightly sweet flavors of the broth, mixed with chewy udon noodles make this dish a favorite among kids in Japan.